Editor’s Note: This post was originally published in February 2012 but has since been updated for optimal accuracy and relevance.

-Why the change?
-Because the competition for eyeballs has intensified.
+The competition for eyeballs has intensified.
 Business owners are exposed to more marketing messages than ever before - so many, in fact, that they can't sort through them all.
-Instead, they decide which products and services their businesses need and deal only with the vendors that provide them.
+Pair that with the volume of content being posted online and supposed 'content shock', and being seen by your ideal customer becomes harder than ever.
+Instead, customers decide which products and services their businesses need and deal only with the vendors they trust and view as authoritative.

 So businesses must be found before they can make their sales pitch.
 But to get found, they need to develop the right marketing mix.